garrandall/popular-music-data/tracks/hang-on-sloopy-the-mccoys.md

 Sloopy, let your hair down, girl
-Let it hang down on me (Ooh, ooh, ooh, ooh)
+Let it hang down on me (Oh, oh, oh, oh)
 Sloopy, let your hair down, girl
-Let it hang down on me, yeah, yeah (Ooh, ooh, ooh, ooh)
+Let it hang down on me, yeah, yeah (Oh, oh, oh, oh)

 Come on, Sloopy (Come on, come on)